 I was just looking through my recent blog posts, and I realised that it has been a while since i did a cake post.
-So here is something yummy that has caught my eye.
+So here is a gorgeous coffee cheesecake that has caught my eye.

 Create a base with 250g of ready-made biscuits – oaty digestives give a wonderful, chewy texture, while chocolate digestives or bourbon creams give a chocolate hint that complements the coffee flavour.
 Break the biscuits into crumbs in a food mixer and add 100g of softened butter.
 Mix them together well, and spread out across the bottom of a medium sized cake tin.
 Leave in the fridge to firm up.